nishantjr/ml-tableau/docs/tableau.md

     We call a winning strategy for player $0$ a pre-model, and a winning strategy for player $1$ a refutation.

-# Approximations & Signatures
+# Soundness & Completeness

-In this section, we define concepts that will be used later for proving the soundness and completeness of the procedure.
+Below, we define concepts that will be used later for proving the soundness and completeness of the procedure.

 Definition (Approximations)